Honor Committee Statistical Transparency Reporting Portal

 Guilty

-If a student is found guilty, they are expelled from the University.
+If a student is found guilty, they proceed to sanctioning.

 Open Charts